gitplus-apps/payfluid/README.md

     // verify payments.
     $credentials = $payfluid->getSecureCredentials($phoneNumber);

-    // Instantiate a new payment object and set the required and any optional fields.
+    // Create a new payment object and set the required and any optional fields.
     // You can chain the methods.
     $payment = new Payment();
     $payment->amount(1.0)